JohanOhlin/divingintoazure/_posts/2019-03-25-configuration-in-asp-net-core.markdown

 date: 2019-03-25
 tags: asp.net-core .net-core
 blog_serie: configuration_aspnet_core
+description: "Configuration in your app can sometimes be a pain.
+Some values are set in code, some are extracted from the environment in which you're running and some are secret and can't be defined anywhere near a repository.
+ASP.NET Core helps you manage all these settings in a very smooth way"
 ---

 <p class="intro"><span class="dropcap">C</span>onfiguration in your app can sometimes be a pain.
 Some values are set in code, some are extracted from the environment in which you're running and some are secret and can't be defined anywhere near a repository.
 ASP.NET Core helps you manage all these settings in a very smooth way</p>